 Why guests love it: It is a guesthouse that is only about 4 minutes away from Enoshima Station so it is very accessible especially after a whole day of walking and endless expeditions.
 This guesthouse is located in the center of the main shopping street, which is also within close proximity to the seashore making this location quite convenient.

-Price: 3,500 yen dormitory for men and women and 9,000 yen for double rooms and twin rooms
+Price range: 3,500 yen dormitory for men and women and 9,000 yen for double rooms and twin rooms

 Website: Iza Enoshima Guesthouse